carpentries/instructor-training/episodes/18-management.md

 teaching: 30
 exercises: 40
 questions:
-- "How can I prepare for effective co-teaching?"
 - "What are the challenges of managing a heterogeneous classroom?"
-- "What do I do if there is a Code of Conduct violation?"
+- "What should we do if there is a Code of Conduct violation?"
+- "What does it mean to be a co-Instructor?"
-- "What is involved in setting up for a workshop?
+- "How does an instructional team go about setting up for a workshop?
 objectives:
 - "Identify potential challenges of teaching learners with very different backgrounds and skill levels."
 - "Locate resources to direct your response if someone at your workshop violates the Code of Conduct."
+- "Identify workshop roles and responsibilities for your team."
-- "Use workshop website template instructions to create a website."
+- "Use The Carpentries workshop website template instructions to start creating a website."
 keypoints:
+- "Team work takes work, but allows you to share the load and build connections."
 - "Working with a broad range of learners can be challenging, but there are many ways to keep a classroom happy and motivated."
-- "Response to a Code-of-Conduct violation at a workshop is subject to instructor discretion, but all violations should be reported to the Carpentries for follow-up."
+- "The instructional team decides how to respond to Code-of-Conduct incidents during a workshop; all violations should be reported to The Carpentries for follow-up."
 ---

 # Never Teach Alone